peter-nebe/stair-step-detector/README.md

 ### Overview
 ![calibration](screenshots/calibration.jpg "calibration")
 The camera is calibrated with the help of three points in the ground plane.
+There is more information about calibration [here](https://github.com/peter-nebe/stair-step-detector/blob/master/CALIBRATION.md).

 ![stair-step-detector](screenshots/stair-step-detector.jpg "stair-step-detector")
 After calibration, the camera can measure the heights and corner points of the stair steps that are in the measurement area.
 External world coordinates are displayed on the left.